One student dead and another in critical condition after shooting outside of Minnesota school

 The school was placed on lockdown, as were nearby schools.
 Authorities did a sweep of the school and the surrounding area and determined there was no threat, the police chief said.

-Superintendent Sandra Lewandowski of Intermediate District 287 said the building is currently being evacuated, and parents are en route to pick their children up from a reunification center.
+Two suspects were arrested when police executed search warrants at two different addresses shortly after 6 p.m. local time, Richfield police said in a statement.
+A handgun was also recovered.
+No further information about the suspects was provided.

-"This is a terrible tragedy and loss," Lewandowski said.
+"This is a terrible tragedy and loss," Superintendent Sandra Lewandowski said.
 "We're deeply saddened by this incident and will do everything we can to support the families, classmates and staff in whatever way possible."

-Minnesota Governor Tim Walz said he has been briefed on the situation and that the state's department of public safety is in contact with local law enforcement to monitor the situation.

 Local and federal officials are actively investigating the incident.